-Policy: To conserve and enhance the wildlife habitats and species of the AONB
+Objective: To conserve and enhance the biodiversity and geodiversity of the AONB, in terrestrial, aquatic and marine habitats

 The North Devon Coast AONB is enhanced by its rich and varied wildlife and is an essential element of its natural beauty.
 In spring, woods full of bluebells and hedgerow primroses are spectacular but for those who care to explore further, there are numerous rare and protected species and sites.